Holography: Basics of holography

-Holography is a technique that enables a light field (which is generally the result of a light source scattered off objects) to be recorded and later reconstructed when the original light field is no longer present, due to the absence of the original objects.
+Holography is a technique for recording and reconstructing light fields.

+A light field is generally the result of a light source scattered off objects.
 Holography can be thought of as somewhat similar to sound recording, whereby a sound field created by vibrating matter like musical instruments or vocal cords, is encoded in such a way that it can be reproduced later, without the presence of the original vibrating matter.
 However, it is even more similar to Ambisonic sound recording in which any listening angle of a sound field can be reproduced in the reproduction.

 Laser

-In laser holography, the hologram is recorded using a source of laser light, which is very pure in its color and orderly in its composition.
+In laser holography, the hologram is recorded using a source of laser light, which is in phase.
 Various setups may be used, and several types of holograms can be made, but all involve the interaction of light coming from different directions and producing a microscopic interference pattern which a plate, film, or other medium photographically records.

 In one common arrangement, the laser beam is split into two, one known as the object beam and the other as the reference beam.
 The object beam is expanded by passing it through a lens and used to illuminate the subject.
 The recording medium is located where this light, after being reflected or scattered by the subject, will strike it.
 The edges of the medium will ultimately serve as a window through which the subject is seen, so its location is chosen with that in mind.
 The reference beam is expanded and made to shine directly on the medium, where it interacts with the light coming from the subject to create the desired interference pattern.